Switch to nesto | Get up to $4,300* cashback

 Whether you choose a fluctuating payment (ARM) or fixed payment (VRM) option, they share some key benefits.

-1. If rates fall, more of your payment goes directly towards paying off the principal amount of your mortgage.
-In other words, you’ll pay less interest on your mortgage throughout your term.
+Long-Term Savings: If rates fall, more of your payment will go directly towards paying off the principal of your variable mortgage with fixed payments.

-2. It’s cheaper to break a variable-rate mortgage – three months’ interest payment vs an interest rate differential (IRD) penalty often associated with breaking a fixed-rate mortgage.
+Lower Prepayment Penalty: It’s cheaper to break a variable-rate mortgage—3 months’ interest payment vs. an interest rate differential (IRD) penalty often associated with breaking a fixed-rate mortgage.

 Payment Shock